Bramuelwesonga/SmartbizTransaction/README.md

 date (auto-set)

-receipt_image (optional)
+receipt_image (optional upload)

 📦 Future Improvements
- Add user authentication
+Add user authentication and personalized accounts

- Filter transactions by date range
+Filter transactions by date range and categories

- Export data to PDF or Excel
+Export data to PDF or Excel formats

- Voice/photo input integration (for mobile)
+Integrate voice or photo input for mobile convenience

 🧑‍💻 Contributing
-Feel free to fork this project and contribute.
-Pull requests are welcome!
+Contributions are welcome!
+Feel free to fork this repository and submit pull requests.

+Please make sure to update tests as appropriate and write clear commit messages.